osamabinlikhon/sheikh-chat/README.md

 ---

-Built with ❤️ using Next.js 14 and modern web technologies.
+Built with ❤️ using Next.js 16, React 19.2, and modern web technologies.